Terrico White: Australia and Bahrain (2018–2020)

 On July 27, 2018, White signed with the Perth Wildcats for the 2018–19 NBL season.
 He promised head coach Trevor Gleeson to bring a championship to Perth.
 He endured knee and hamstring injuries throughout the campaign, but battled through the regular season to only miss a handful of games.
 A wrist injury required him to wear a cast on his left arm at the end of the regular season and during the finals.
-White received criticism throughout the season for not seizing control of games, but stepped up when it mattered most with 19 and 24 point games during the semifinal wins over the Brisbane Bullets, and scored 19, 17, 31 and 20 points in the four grand final matches, helping the Wildcats defeat Melbourne United 3–1 behind another championship series MVP.
+White received criticism throughout the season for not seizing control of games, but stepped up in the playoffs with 19 and 24 point games during the semifinal wins over the Brisbane Bullets, and scored 19, 17, 31 and 20 points in the four grand final matches, helping the Wildcats defeat Melbourne United 3–1 behind another championship series MVP.

 In April 2019, White played for Bahraini club Manama Club during the FIBA Asia Champions Cup 2019 Gulf Basketball Association (GBA) Qualifiers.
 During the tournament's preliminary round, White had a triple-double with 18 points, 10 rebounds and 10 assists.
 He helped Manama reach the final with a 30-point effort in the semi-final, before scoring 21 points in an 82–74 loss to Sharjah in the final.

 On July 3, 2019, White re-signed with the Wildcats for the 2019–20 NBL season.
+Statistically he put up almost identical numbers to 2018–19 with 15 points per game, but saw a dip in form at the end of the season and suffered multiple injuries.
 In March 2020, he was crowned an NBL champion for the second year in a row.